Quantitative Understanding of PDF Fits and their Uncertainties: Lazy Training in NNPDF

 \subsubsection{Error decomposition}

 The analytical expression for the covariance matrix, Eq.~\eqref{eq:SumOfCovariances}, allows us to monitor the relative size of the three contributions as training proceeds.
 For a properly trained ensemble of networks, the covariance of the trained fields should be dominated by the statistical error on the data.
-We show the diagonal entries of the decomposition of the error budget in Fig.~\ref{fig:ErrorBudgetL2}, for different frozen NTKs (rows) and different training epochs (columns), using L2 data as before.
-In general, we observe that towards the end of the training process the contribution from the data $C_t^{(YY)}$ (orange band) becomes dominant with respect to the contribution coming from the initial condition $C_t^{(00)}$ (blue band).
+We show the diagonal entries of the two contributions $C_t^{(00)}$ (blue band) and $C_t^{(YY)}$ (orange band) to the error budget in Fig.~\ref{fig:ErrorBudgetL2}, for different frozen NTKs (rows) and different training epochs (columns), using L2 data as before.
+We do not show the mixed term $C_t^{(0Y)}$ since it is negligible with respect to the other two contributions -- the two sources of uncertainty are largely uncorrelated.
+In general, we observe that towards the end of the training process the contribution from the data $C_t^{(YY)}$ becomes dominant with respect to the contribution coming from the initial condition $C_t^{(00)}$.
 We also see that the suppression of the initial condition is more severe and happens earlier when the frozen NTK is taken at later stages of training.

 In order to study the dependence of the error decomposition on the initial condition, we repeat the same analysis for the case of scaled input $f(x, \log x)$, as described in Sec.~\ref{sec:Init}.
 Hence, the frozen NTK is taken from an ensemble of trained networks with input layer as in Eq.~\eqref{eq:InitLayerPhi}.
 The initial condition $f_0$ of the analytical solution is drawn from the same prior distribution as the trained solution, and corresponds to the orange curve in Fig.~\ref{fig:prior}.
 The resulting error decomposition is shown in Fig.~\ref{fig:ErrorBudgetL2Logx} for L2 data, where panels are ordered as in Fig.~\ref{fig:ErrorBudgetL2}.
 Inspecting the figures, we observe that now the contribution of the initial condition becomes dominant in the small-$x$ region, even for large training times and irrespective of the epoch at which the NTK is frozen.
 This result reflects the behaviour of the prior distribution at small-$x$, where indeed error bands are significantly enlarged with respect to the case of linear input.
 Interestingly, even the contribution from the data, $C^{(YY)}_t$, increases at small-$x$ towards larger training times.
 This can be explained by observing that, despite not being explicitly dependent on the initial condition $f_0$, the evolution operator $V(t)$ is constructed from a frozen NTK that has encoded the dependence on the architecture through the training process (see Eq.~\eqref{eq:VDef}).
 That the difference between Figs.~\ref{fig:ErrorBudgetL2} and \ref{fig:ErrorBudgetL2Logx} is primarily localised at small-$x$ showcases that, for the region left uncovered by the data, the methodology is not able to suppress the dependence on the initial condition.
 In fact, where the information from the data is available (corresponding roughly to $x \gtrsim 0.01$), the dependence on the initial condition lessens as the analytical solution evolves (left to right).
 This reduction occurs more rapidly for frozen NTKs taken at later stages of training (top to bottom), showing that there is a non-trivial interplay between the information provided by the data and that acquired by the NTK.